mikebelanger/karax_tables/README.md

 proc onchange(u: User, e: Event) =
     echo u # should print updated user to console echo e.currentTarget.querySelector("extra") # prints dom stuff of row

+    # you have access to the global scope here, so you can modify
+    # the original users array, make new ones, etc.
 ```

 To get the entire table, do the same as above, but make the first argument a `seq[User]` instead.